 Kristof and WuDunn utilize their knowledge of America’s decline to suggest a number of actions that might forestall it, including expanding Medicare to reduce unequal access to health care and lowering Medicare eligibility from age 65 to age 50 for those without job-based coverage.
 They also suggest to expand access to high-quality early childhood programs, to pay a government-funded monthly allowance for each child in every household, or to give all Americans – at birth – an account with $2,000, and allow them to make withdrawals for education, retirement, buying a home or investing in a business.
 Maybe most radically, they propose to establish a “right to work” for everyone and provide government-guaranteed employment.

-Kristof and WuDunn offer a classic study of an ongoing problem that is of interest across the political spectrum.
+Nicholas Kristof and Sheryl WuDunn offer a classic study of an ongoing problem that is of interest across the political spectrum.
 In this book, which seems likely to become a classic textbook in the future, the authors provide a powerful, damning portrait of a wounded nation and urge readers to take action.